Go Back Email Link

 Instructions

-• Once the raspberries are softened, remove the pan from the heat.
-Stir in the chia seeds, date paste, and vanilla bean paste.
-Mix well to combine.
+• Remove the saucepan from the heat.
+Stir in the chia seeds, date paste, and vanilla until everything is well combined.

-• Once the jam has cooled to room temperature, stir in the juice of half a lemon.
+• Once the jam has cooled to room temperature, stir in the fresh lemon juice.

-• Pour into a sterilised jar or container and refrigerate.
-The jam will firm up even more after chilling.
+• Spoon the jam into a clean glass jar and refrigerate.
+The texture will firm up more after chilling.

 Notes

-Store in a sterilised jar in the fridge for up to 10 days, or freeze in small portions for up to 2 months.
+Store the jam in a clean glass jar in the fridge for 5–7 days, or freeze in small portions for up to 2 months.

 YourDani x x